 In this article, published just 7 weeks ago, I predicted that:

 “Despite a rate of growth that is the envy of the world, China’s economy is, in fact, a ticking time bomb.
 Because the 1.3 billion people providing cheap labour to fuel its boom represent mushrooming fuel demands that portend its bust.”

 I also stated that:

 “…the affectations of modernity and freedom in China’s big cities are designed to divert attention from the feudal, barren and collectivized rural areas where most of its billion plus people still reside.”

-Well, it’s more than a little ironical that the great proletarian revolution Karl Marx predicted for capitalist societies is finally brewing in communist China.
-Because as urban sprawl supplants rural areas and further alienates poor farmers (who have seen only hardship from this economic boom), the simmering tensions between the haves and have nots will cause China to implode, inevitably.
+The irony is that the great proletarian revolution Karl Marx predicted for capitalist societies is brewing in communist China.
+Specifically, urban sprawl is supplanting rural areas and further alienating poor farmers (who have seen only hardship from this economic boom).
+These simmering tensions between the ‘haves’ and the ‘have-nots’ will inevitably cause China to implode.

-But images (like this one) depicting village riots that are already erupting all over China must be taken surreptitiously because, although they allow more freedom of commerce these days, authoritarian leaders of the Chinese Communist Party (CPC) still strictly forbid freedom of the press.
-Yet, one can get a sense of the powder keg potential these tensions have from reports by China’s own ministry of propaganda which confirmed earlier this year that the “number of riots has risen sharply in China, reaching more than 70,000 in 2004 and developing into a major concern for the government.”
+Images (like this one) depicting village riots, which are erupting all over China, must be taken surreptitiously.
+Because, even though they allow more freedom of commerce these days, Chinese leaders still forbid freedom of the press.
+Yet one can get a sense of these simmering tensions from reports by China’s own ministry of propaganda.
+For it confirmed earlier this year that the “number of riots has risen sharply in China, reaching more than 70,000 in 2004 and developing into a major concern for the government.”